FINDING A SERIES OR AN AUTHOR:

 This series has the same levels of violence, sensuality, and humor as Thompson's very funny HEX series, which follows the adventures of a witch and a wizard in Big Knob, Indiana (and they don't call it Big Knob for nothing!).
 Thompson's stories are always sexy, face-paced and humorous, with quirky characters, humorous dialogue, and plenty of sensuality.

 The mostly non-violent villain (actually, more of a brat than a villain) is Theo, the teen-age son of the pack leader of Chicago, who sends Emma a series of romantic e-mails in which he tells her that she needs a real werewolf in her life and that he wants to show her just why he's the one for the job.
 As Emma sets off for Chicago on the first leg of her book tour, Aidan goes along as her bodyguard in order to keep Theo from revealing any werewolf secrets to Emma.
 You can guess what happens to Emma and Aidan's relationship as they are thrown together 24/7.
 By the end of the trip, both of their lives have changed forever.
 The Theo-related plot is just a small jolt on their slightly bumpy romantic road.
+Click HERE to read the full text of this novel.
 Click HERE to read the first two chapters.

 The villain of the story is Gentry, who wants to force Grandpa off his land so that the werewolves can buy it.
 There isn't much action, but there are plenty of steamy sex-in-the-forest scenes and lots of humorous sniping between Abby and Roarke.
 Donald, the earnest young Sasquatch hunter the couple meets in the woods, also provides humor, as he attempts to impress Roarke with his knowledge of supernatural creatures.
 Click HERE to read the first two chapters.